matthewscharles/instrument-maker/README.md

 - integrate a variety of tuning systems
 - expand access through ability to modify and create derivatives.

 I don't identify as a coder, but I care enough about this stuff to want to make it.
 Plus I have pretty intense ADHD and find it difficult to let things go.
 Instrument Maker pulls together material from around fifteen years of lectures, collaborative projects, and artistic output ([Light Recorders](http://ardisson.net/a/?page_id=440) and [Augmented Gamelan](http://augmentedgamelan.com)).
-Portions of this work were developed with the support of Drake Music: the Kellycaster, DMLab innovation challenges, and the Planted Symphony installation.
+Portions of this work were developed with the support of Drake Music: the Kellycaster, DMLab innovation challenges, and the [Planted Symphony installation](http://www.drakemusic.org/our-work/artistic-development/projects-commissions/planted-symphony/).
 I'm excited to think that this might form the basis for some much wider collaboration.

 Some of this code was originally developed for Max/MSP, and can possibly be made available on request; it's a bit much to develop on the two platforms in parallel right now.
-This sits alongside a couple of other projects that live in other repositories: the Light Recorder Deck (for DMX light control), and Accessible Music Technology Framework (an Arduino library with similar aims, currently on hold).
+This sits alongside a couple of other projects that live in other repositories: the [Light Recorder Deck](https://github.com/matthewscharles/Light-Recorder-Deck) (for DMX light control), and Accessible Music Technology Framework (an Arduino library with similar aims, currently on hold).

 # Technical notes

 At present, I anticipate that in order to use this framework effectively, you'll need to download an SD card image for a Bela or Raspberry Pi (available soon).
 This is in part due to reliance on external libraries, which would need better documentation to install from scratch.
-Furthermore, on the Raspberry Pi, we need to set everything to boot directly to the software.
+Furthermore, on the Raspberry Pi, we need instructions to boot directly to the software.

 For the time being, the "source code" is available here.
 If you want a disk image to test, just let me know.
 Version tracking is kind of limited due to the nature of Pd files, but I'm trying to break it down enough that we can observe changes in units/abstractions.